-With respect to investments for which market quotations are not readily available (Level 3), the Board, defined further below inNote 4, will undertake a multi-step valuation process each quarter, as follows:
+With respect to investments for which market quotations are not readily available (Level 3), the Board, defined further below in Note 4, undertakes a multi-step valuation process each quarter, as follows:

-- i. the quarterly valuation process will begin with each portfolio company or investment being initially valued by the professionals of the applicable investment team that are responsible for the portfolio investment; - ii. preliminary valuation conclusions will then be documented and approved by the applicable investment team's investment committee;
+- i. the quarterly valuation process begins with each portfolio company or investment being initially valued by the professionals of the applicable investment team that are responsible for the portfolio investment; - ii. preliminary valuation conclusions are then documented and approved by the applicable investment team's investment committee; - iii. one or more third-party valuation firms engaged by, or on behalf of, the Board provide positive assurance on portions of the portfolio each quarter (such that each investment is reviewed by a third-party valuation firm at least once on a rolling 12-month basis), including a review of management's preliminary valuation and recommendation of fair value;

-- iii. one or more third-party valuation firms engaged by, or on behalf of, the Board will provide positive assurance on portions of the portfolio each quarter (such that each investment will be reviewed by a third-party valuation firm at least once on a rolling 12-month basis), including a review of management's preliminary valuation and recommendation of fair value; - iv. the Audit Committee will review the valuations approved by the applicable investment team's investment committee and, where appropriate, the independent valuation firm(s) and recommend those values to the Board; and - v. the Board will then discuss valuations and determine the fair value of each investment in our portfolio in good faith, based on the input of the applicable Investment Team, and, where appropriate, the respective independent valuation firm(s) and the Audit Committee.
+- iv. the Audit Committee reviews the valuations approved by the applicable investment team's investment committee and, where appropriate, the independent valuation firm(s) and recommends those values to the Board; and - v. the Board discusses the valuations and determines the fair value of each investment in our portfolio in good faith, based on the input of the applicable Investment Team, and, where appropriate, the respective independent valuation firm(s) and the Audit Committee.

-The Board will make this fair value determination on a quarterly basis and in such other instances when a decision regarding the fair value of the portfolio investments is required.
+The Board makes this fair value determination on a quarterly basis and in such other instances when a decision regarding the fair value of the portfolio investments is required.
 Factors considered by the Board as part of the valuation of investments include credit ratings/risk, the portfolio company's current and projected earnings, current and expected leverage, ability to make interest and principal payments, the estimated remaining life of the investment, liquidity, compliance with applicable loan covenants, price to earnings (or other financial) ratios of the portfolio company and other comparable companies, current market yields and interest rate spreads of similar securities as of the measurement date.
 Other factors taken into account include changes in the interest rate environment and the credit markets, generally, that may affect the price at which similar investments would trade.
 The Board may also base its valuation on recent investments and securities with similar structure and risk characteristics.
 The Sub-Adviser obtains market data from its ongoing investment purchase efforts, in addition to specific transactions that close and are announced in industry publications.
 External information may include (but is not limited to) observable market data derived from the U.S. loan and equity markets.
 In compiling market data management may utilize third-party data as an indicator of current market conditions.